dennisschneider-ml/datasets/README.md

 ```
 At this point you can place the raw data-files in the `original`-subdirectory.
 By invoking `make` once more, the datafiles in `original` will be transformed to `preprocessed` through the `process.py`-script.
 It conveniently already employs multithreading and splits up the dataset among all CPU-cores.
-You simply have to implement the preprocessing-logic in the `process`-funtion in the python-script. \
+You simply have to implement the preprocessing-logic in the `process`-funtion in the python-script.

 The Makefile conveniently detects which datasets need a file-structure and which have unprocessed data.
-So mass-processing multiple datasets over night is as easy it gets.
+So mass-processing multiple datasets over night is as easy as it gets.

 ## I want to use this without the Docker ... stuff